Opinion: The New York Knicks Should Trade For Myles Turner

 They did lose to the Atlanta Hawks in five games in the first round, but clearly, they are on a big upward trajectory.

-Meanwhile, the Indiana Pacers are off to a miserable 1-6 start to the season, are dealing with injuries and are on a four-game losing streak.
+Meanwhile, the Indiana Pacers are off to a 2-6 start to the season.

 The Pacers have a lot of good players all over the roster, but no true star power, and maybe it's time they think about selling high on some of their talented players.